 The Information Technology Department is responsible for developing and maintaining the city's information technology infrastructure, desktop units, Wi-Fi network and back office business functions, including on-line bill pay, accounting software, building security systems, and other proprietary applications.
-The Department is also responsible for the development and maintenance of the city's web site, as well as taping and providing on-line video access to monthly Mayor and Council meetings.
+The Department is also responsible for the development and maintenance of the city's web site.